 To the Shareholders of Massmart Holdings Limited

-Report on the Audit of the Consolidated and Separate Annual Financial Statements
+Report on the Audit of the Consolidated and Separate Financial Statements

-We have audited the consolidated and separate Annual Financial Statements of Massmart Holdings Limited (the Group) set out from the Group Income Statement to note 44 and the Company Income Statement to note 17, which comprise the Statements of Financial Position as at 25 December 2016, and the Income Statements, the Statements of Comprehensive Income, the Statements of Changes in and Statements of Cash Flows for the year then ended, and notes to the consolidated and separate Annual Financial Statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the consolidated and separate annual financial statements of Massmart Holdings Limited (the Group) set out from pages 04 – 110, which comprise the Statements of Financial Position as at 31 December 2017, the Income Statements, the Statements of Comprehensive Income, the Statements of Changes in Equity and Statements of Cash Flows for the year then ended, and notes to the consolidated and separate annual financial statements, including a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying consolidated and separate Annual Financial Statements present fairly, in all material respects, the consolidated and separate financial position of Massmart Holdings Limited as at 25 December 2016, and its consolidated and separate financial performance and its consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and the requirements of the Companies Act of South Africa.
+In our opinion, the accompanying consolidated and separate annual financial statements present fairly, in all material respects, the consolidated and separate financial position of Massmart Holdings Limited as at 31 December 2017, and its consolidated and separate financial performance and its consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and the requirements of the Companies Act of South Africa.

 Basis for Opinion

 We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditor’s Responsibilities for the Audit of the consolidated and separate Annual Financial Statements section of our report.
-We are independent in accordance with the Independent Regulatory Board for Auditors Code of Professional Conduct for Registered Auditors (IRBA Code), the International Federation of Accountants’ Code of Ethics for Professional Accountants (IFAC code) and other independence requirements applicable to performing the audit of the consolidated and separate Annual Financial Statements of Massmart Holdings Limited.
-We believe that the audit evidence we have obtained in sufficient and appropriate to provide a basis for our opinion.
+Our responsibilities under those standards are further described in the Auditor’s Responsibilities for the Audit of the consolidated and separate financial statements section of our report.
+We are independent in accordance with the Independent Regulatory Board for Auditors Code of Professional Conduct for Registered Auditors (IRBA Code), International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (IESBA Code Parts A and B) and other independence requirements applicable to performing the audit of the consolidated and separate annual financial statements of Massmart Holdings Limited.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Key Audit Matters

-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated and separate Annual Financial Statements of the current period.
-These matters were addressed in the context of our audit of the consolidated Annual Financial Statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated and separate annual financial statements of the current period.
+These matters were addressed in the context of our audit of the consolidated and separate annual financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 For each matter below, our description of how our audit addressed the matter is provided in that context.

-We have fulfilled the responsibilities described in the Auditor’s responsibilities for the audit of the consolidated and separate Annual Financial Statements section of our report, including in relation to these matters.
-Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the consolidated and separate Annual Financial Statements.
-The results of our audit procedures, including the procedures performed to address the matters below, provide the basis for our audit opinion on the accompanying consolidated and separate Annual Financial Statements.
+We have fulfilled the responsibilities described in the Auditor’s responsibilities for the audit of the consolidated and separate annual financial statements section of our report, including in relation to these matters.
+Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the consolidated and separate annual financial statements.
+The results of our audit procedures, including the procedures performed to address the matters below, provide the basis for our audit opinion on the accompanying consolidated and separate annual financial statements.
+We have determined that there are no key audit matters relating to the separate financial statements and the identified key matters relate only to the consolidated financial statements.

-Goodwill comprises 8% of total assets in the statement of financial position and arises from separate acquisitions made by the Group.
-Management performs an annual impairment test on the recoverability of the goodwill as required by International Financial Reporting Standards which is subjective in nature due to judgements having to be made of future performance.
+Goodwill for the Group amounts to R2.6 billion, and comprises 8% of total assets in the statement of financial position.
+Goodwill arises from separate acquisitions that have been made by the Group.
+Management performs an annual impairment test on the recoverability of the goodwill as required by International Financial Reporting Standards.

-Accordingly, the impairment tests of goodwill are considered to be a key audit matter due to the impact of the above assumptions, as disclosed in note 14.
+Accordingly, the impairment tests of goodwill are considered to be a key audit matter.
+Goodwill is disclosed in note 14.